Minimal genome: Viruses and virus-like particles

-Rise of the minimal genome and construction of synthetic mycoplasma
+History

+NASA collaboration

 This concept arose as a result of a collaborative effort between National Aeronautics and Space Administration (NASA) and two scientists: Harold Morowitz and Mark Tourtellotte.
 In the 1960s, NASA was searching for extraterrestrial life forms, assuming that if they existed they may be simple creatures.
 To attract people's attention, Morowitz published about mycoplasmas as being the smallest and simplest self-replicating creatures.
 NASA and the two scientists grouped together and came up with the idea to assemble a living cell from the components of mycoplasmas.
 Mycoplasmas were selected as the best candidate for cell reassembly, since they are composed of a minimum set of organelles, such as a plasma membrane, ribosomes and a circular double stranded DNA.
 Morowitz' major idea was to define the entire machinery of mycoplasmas cell in molecular level.
 He announced that an international effort would help him accomplish this main objective.